Unified matrix-vector wave equation, reciprocity and representations

 \eep{{\cal E}_{33}''} \eepp{{\cal E}_{33}'}

 \beep{\bfcalE_3''} \beepp{\bfcalE_3'}

 \beepo{\bfcalE_1''}

-\begin{summary} { The two-way wave equation is a compact first-order matrix-vector differential equation.
-It was originally used for the analysis of elastodynamic waves in laterally invariant media.
+\begin{summary} { The matrix-vector wave equation is a compact first-order differential equation.
+It was originally used for the analysis of elastodynamic plane waves in laterally invariant media.
 It has been extended by various authors for laterally varying media.
-Other authors derived a similar formalism for other wave phenomena in stratified media.
-This paper presents a unified treatment of the two-way wave equation for acoustic, quantum-mechanical, electromagnetic, elastodynamic, piezoelectric, poroelastic and seismoelectric waves, in most cases in a 3D inhomogeneous, anisotropic, dissipative medium.
-It appears that the two-way wave equation obeys unified symmetry relations for all these wave phenomena.
-These symmetry relations underly two-way reciprocity theorems of the convolution and correlation type which, in turn, form the basis for unified representations of the two-way wave vector and the two-way homogeneous Green's function.} \end{summary}
+Other authors derived a similar formalism for other wave phenomena.
+This paper starts with a unified formulation of the matrix-vector wave equation for 3D inhomogeneous, dissipative media.
+The wave vector, source vector and operator matrix are specified in the appendices for acoustic, quantum mechanical, electromagnetic, elastodynamic, poroelastodynamic, piezoelectric and seismoelectric waves.
+It is shown that the operator matrix obeys unified symmetry relations for all these wave phenomena.
+Next, unified matrix-vector reciprocity theorems of the convolution and correlation type are derived, utilising the symmetry properties of the operator matrix.
+These theorems formulate mathematical relations between two wave states in the same spatial domain.
+A unified wave field representation is obtained by replacing one of the states in the convolution-type reciprocity theorem by a Green's state.
+By replacing both states in the correlation-type reciprocity theorem by Green's states, a unified representation of the homogeneous Green's matrix is obtained.
+Applications of the unified reciprocity theorems and representations for forward and inverse wave problems are briefly indicated. } \end{summary}